-14For instance, as of 1890 all major parties began to become more active in rural areas that had previously been dominated by the landed elites (Eley, 1986).
+&lt;sup>15For instance, as of 1890 all major parties began to become more active in rural areas that had previously been dominated by the landed elites (Eley, 1986).

-15In terms of electoral disputes, however, we investigate a longer period as detailed in the next section.
+$^{16}$ In terms of electoral disputes, however, we investigate a longer period as detailed in the next section.

-While we have data on mortality rates for a number of individual medieval towns that we use to assess the Black Death's impact in specific locations, our score is not simply a reflection of how intense the outbreak was in the nearest town only.
-Instead, it is a composite measurement, accounting for the extent to which the area around any specific location was affected.
-The key substantive reason for computing the score in this manner is the following: Labor is a highly mobile factor of production.
+Labor is a highly mobile factor of production.
 Accordingly, if the Black Death only has a minor impact or only hits a small number of locations in an area, labor supply can return to an old equilibrium more quickly due to regional market forces.
-But if many locations in an area are hit by an adverse shock at the same time, then it is much more difficult to return to a previous equilibrium, even with a mobile production factor like labor.
+But if many locations in an area are severely hit by an adverse shock at the same time, then it is much more difficult to return to a previous equilibrium, even with a mobile production factor like labor.

 Mathematically, the BDEI score represents the sum of recorded outbreak intensities inversely weighted by the distance to any specific location.
-The weighting is inverse (and exponentially decreasing) because outbreaks in the closest vicinity are most relevant.16
+The weighting is inverse (and exponentially decreasing) because outbreaks in the closest vicinity are most relevant.